-4.3 Starting CheriABI processes with execve

-CheriABI (and legacy) programs are mapped into the process address space by the execve system call, along with command-line arguments, environment, an initial stack, and the runtime linker as shown in Figure 1.
-Legacy programs store the argument, environment, and ELF auxiliary argument arrays at the top of the stack, adjusting the initial stack pointer appropriately [16, 47].
-CheriABI processes have a similar set of arrays, the main difference being that all pointers are bounded capabilities.
-We have currently left the contents of arrays alone including carrying some unnecessary baggage such as stack canary initialization values (not needed with strong, compiler-enforced stack bounds).
-We have altered the C run-time to take a pointer to the ELF auxiliary argument array and extended it to contain pointers to the argument and environment arrays (argv and environ) as well as argument and environment counts (argc and envc), rather than using knowledge of the stack layout and walking off the end of the environment array to find the auxiliary argument vector.
+Starting CheriABI processes with execve CheriABI (and legacy) programs are mapped into the process address space by the execve system call, along with command-line arguments, environment, an initial stack, and the run-time linker as shown in Figure 1.
+Legacy programs store the argument, environment, and ELF auxiliary argument arrays at the top of the stack, adjusting the initial stack pointer appropriately [15, 44].
+CheriABI processes have an identical set of arrays, but all pointers are bounded capabilities; the C run-time uses pointers to the arguments and environment in the ELF auxiliary arguments, rather than knowledge of the stack layout.
+Once loaded, the program drives further changes to the address space (including dynamic loading) via system calls.
+The program refines both the initial capabilities provided at startup and capabilities to later mappings.